JayPatel47/15-puzzle-solver/README.md

 ## Usage

-[To run the program, input a string of the current state of the board and the type of heuristic method To be used]
+To run the program, input a string of the current state of the board and the type of heuristic method To be used

 ## Credits

-This project was developed by [Jay Patel].
+This project was developed by Jay Patel.